The Romanoffs

-The Romanoffs is an American anthology drama streaming television series created, written, produced, and directed by Matthew Weiner.
-It premiered on Amazon Prime Video October 12, 2018 and features an ensemble cast that differs from episode to episode, with John Slattery, JJ Feild, Louise Bourgoin, Aaron Eckhart, and Diane Lane appearing across multiple episodes.
-In July 2019, Amazon announced they have no plans for a second season.
+The Romanoffs is an American anthology drama television series created, written, produced, and directed by Matthew Weiner.
+It premiered on Amazon Prime Video on October 12, 2018, and features an ensemble cast that differs from episode to episode, with John Slattery, JJ Feild, Louise Bourgoin, Aaron Eckhart, and Diane Lane appearing across multiple episodes.
+In July 2019, Amazon announced that they have no plans for a second season.

 Premise

 The Romanoffs is a contemporary series "set around the globe, centering on separate stories about people who believe themselves to be descendants of the Russian royal family."